pathwaycom/llm-app/examples/pipelines/demo-document-indexing/README.md

 Supported document formats include plaintext, pdf, docx, and HTML.
 For the complete list, please refer to the supported formats of the [unstructured](https://github.com/Unstructured-IO/unstructured) library.

 In addition, this pipeline is capable of data removals: you can delete files and in a few seconds, a similarity search will undo the changes done to the index by their addition.

-## Demo Limitations🚦

-Please keep in mind the following constraints:

-- The maximum supported file size is 4 MB and 100 KB of the plaintext is obtained after parsing.
-Anything of a greater size will be ignored by the indexer.
-This setting is controlled by the setting in the `sources.common` module;
-- The files in the public shared in Google Drive and SharePoint spaces are removed within 15 minutes after their addition;
-- You hold responsibility for the contents of the files you upload to the public spaces.